-A portfolio of 17 policy and program recommendations was developed.
+A portfolio of 16 policy and program recommendations was developed.
 These were screened against low, medium and high employment lands demand projections (see Section 4.5) and core employment lands objectives (see Section 2.2).
 Organized by phasing, immediate recommendations are foundation actions to be pursued first and undertaken within a year.
-These recommendations meet multiple employment lands objectives, are relatively easy to implement, and provide a foundation for future short-term (1 to 2 years), medium-term (3 to 4 years) and long-term (5 years+) recommendations.
+These recommendations meet multiple employment lands objectives, are relatively easy to implement, and provide a foundation for future short-term (1 to 2 years) and medium-term (3 to 4 years) recommendations.
 A full summary of recommendations is provided in Section 3.1.
 The map shows the generalized locations of strategy recommendations that relate to a specific location.